lvnam96/20thingsilearned-Vietnamese-translation/README.md

 ![](http://www.20thingsilearned.com/media/illustrations/html04.png)

-Today’s web has evolved from the ongoing efforts of all the technologists, thinkers, coders and organizations who create these web technologies and ensure that they’re supported in web browsers like Internet Explorer, Firefox, Safari and Google Chrome.
+Today’s web has evolved from the ongoing efforts of all the technologists, thinkers, coders and organizations who create these web technologies and ensure that they’re supported in web browsers like Internet Explorer, **Firefox**, Safari and **Google Chrome**.
 This interaction between web technologies and browsers has made the web an open and friendly construction platform for web developers, who then bring to life many useful and fun web applications that we use daily.

 # HTML5
 ### SỰ KHỞI ĐẦU MỚI CỦA NƠI KHÔNG CÓ TAG `<VIDEO>`